 In case of emergency, you can use the general EU emergency number, 112, to contact the fire and police departments.
 The operator usually communicates in English.
 For health-related emergencies, dial 155.

 Entertainment and Leisure

-Czechia offers an abundance of leisure and entertainment spaces, from its beautiful châteaux, energetic festivals, and Bohemian hot springs.
-There are many popular tourist spots all over the country, among them are the following:
+Prague offers an abundance of Expat-friendly leisure and entertainment spaces, from its beautiful châteaux, energetic festivals, and castles.
+There are many popular tourist spots all over the city, among them are the following:

 Prague is fantastic for experiencing local culture.
 Music is at the heart of much of what happens here.
 Many people come to enjoy jazz, contemporary, and classical music concerts and festivals.

 Among the Czech Republic’s most exciting cultural events is the Prague Spring International Music Festival.

 The Frantz Kafka Museum also exhibits a wide range of works inspired by the modern existentialist movement.